mupfdev/eszFW/README.md

 This project is in development.
 I will enhance it gradually, mainly as a tool to my own use.
-To see it in action, take a look at [Tau Ceti](https://github.com/mupfelofen-de/TauCeti): a cross-platform 2D sci-fi platformer tech demo which I develop to test this framework.
+To see it in action, take a look at [Tau Ceti](https://github.com/mupfelofen-de/TauCeti): a cross-platform 2D sci-fi themed tech demo which I develop to test this framework.

 An Android version of Tau Ceti is available on Google Play: